harlow/kinesis-consumer/README.md

     $ go get github.com/harlow/kinesis-connectors

-### Example Redshift Manifest Pipeline
+### Example S3 Pipeline

-The Redshift Manifest Pipeline works in several steps:
+The S3 Pipeline performs the following steps:

 1. Pull records from Kinesis and buffer them untill the desired threshold is reached.
-The S3 Manifest Emitter will then upload the buffered records to an S3 bucket, set a checkpoint in Redis, and put the file path onto the manifest stream.
-2. Pull S3 path records from Kinesis and batch into a Manifest file.
-Upload the manifest to S3 and issue the COPY command to Redshift.
+2. Upload the records to an S3 bucket.
+3. Set the current Shard checkpoint in Redis.

 The config vars are loaded done with [gcfg][3].